Pneumatic Institution: Preliminaries

 After Lavoisier had established the role of oxygen in animal respiration, members of the Lunar Society, such as Joseph Priestley (who had co-discovered oxygen), originated pneumatic chemistry, which eventually led to the establishment of the Pneumatic Institution.

-Georgiana, Duchess of Devonshire, who was unusually educated about Chemistry, visited Thomas Beddoes in his laboratory in Hope Square, Bristol, in December 1793.
+Georgiana, Duchess of Devonshire, who was unusually educated about Chemistry through her relation to Henry Cavendish, visited Thomas Beddoes in his laboratory in Hope Square, Bristol, in December 1793.
 He had set it up earlier that year to study possible medical uses of the recently discovered gases.
 During her second, extended, visit, "the idea of replacing the existing outpatient facility with a hospital—a Medical Pneumatic Institution—was first formulated."
 In 1794, she tried to persuade Sir Joseph Banks, who was President of the Royal Society of London at the time, to lend support to Beddoes' efforts.
 Banks refused, citing scientific objections in addition to his political concerns about Beddoes' sympathising with the French Revolution.
 Even a supporting request from Watt did not change Banks' mind.